AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 An AEP sandbox does not:

 * Provide similar functions as virtual report suites, CJA connections or data views.
-* Allow you to connect or combine CJA data from different sandboxes.
 * On its own combine report suites with or without other datasets.
 However, the datasets within a sandbox can be combined within a CJA connection.

 Further: